 The man I knew wouldn't want to be abusive.
 The man I knew often said he wanted to treat everyone right, that he wanted to be shown his errors and how to do things better.
 But the man I knew is often not there any more.
 What can I do?
 Everywhere I read the only advice in abusive relationships is to leave as soon and quickly as possible, and I'm trying to do that.
 But a part of me wants to reach that man I knew, wants to help him see the abusiveness and help him choose another pattern of communication.
 I know he would appreciate it deep down, if I could only reach through the brick walls of defence reactions.

-I’m going to address your question in three parts.
-Firstly I’m going to explain the difference between responsibility and fault–it’s important that you understand it, if you are to follow the rest of my answer.
-Secondly I’m going to clarify who is responsible for what in your relationship.
-Thirdly, I’m going to suggest what you might choose to do about it.
+I'm going to address your question in three parts.
+Firstly I'm going to explain what I consider the difference between responsibility and fault--it's important that you understand it, if you are to follow the rest of my answer.
+Secondly I'm going to clarify who is responsible for what in your relationship.
+Thirdly, I'm going to suggest what you might choose to do about it.
 [This is long, grab a cup of coffee].

 For example, as a child I might have been bullied into hitting someone else.
 I did this because my survival mechanism determined it was the best way to protect myself and it was not my fault.
 As a conscious adult I can take responsibility for my past actions, and change my present behaviour accordingly.
 Hitting someone else may have been the way I survived then; it is less likely to be the most appropriate choice now.

 By assuming responsibility, you can change how you experience the past and how you respond in the present--yes, you can reframe the past as a lesson, learn from it and give yourself access to healthier choices now.

 Consciousness is the extraordinary gift which allows us to assume responsibility for our actions/emotions and frees us from the unconscious blame-fault model.
 But language defines how we see the world, and english does not help us delineate between fault and responsibility.
 We tend to use them interchangeably but they are not the same.